-A marketplace seller or multichannel seller who receives a notice of deficiency or notice of refund rejection may submit a written protest and request a hearing to dispute the notice.
-Any protest or request for hearing must be submitted within 30 days of the date of the notice.
+A marketplace seller or multichannel seller who receives a notice of deficiency or notice of refund rejection may dispute the notice by filing a protest.
+Any protest must be submitted within 30 days of the date of the notice.
 See Part 10: Refunds and Assessments of the Colorado Sales Tax Guide for additional information.